Binance Denies Fake Cease-and-Desist Claim Amid Bankruptcy Rumors

 - Withdrawal campaign grows as Binance reassures users of strong finances.

-Binance, the largest crypto exchange in the US, has reportedly denied rumors about its financial issues and the alleged cease-and-desist letter.
-The exchange clarified that the speculation circulating on social media about its bankruptcy is fabricated.
+Crypto exchange Binance has reportedly denied rumors about its financial crisis and an alleged cease-and-desist letter.
+In response to mounting rumors, the exchange clarified that the speculation circulating on social media about its bankruptcy is fabricated.

 Binance Rejects Insolvency Claims, Calls Viral Letter Fake